mjosaarinen/brutus/README.md

 #Short Tutorial

-Brutus is written for a recent Linux system.
-In addition to compilers and gnumake you will need OpenSSL's `cryptolib` and headers installed as some candidates utilize AES.
+Brutus is written for a recent-release Linux system.
+In addition to compilers and gnu make you will need OpenSSL's `cryptolib` and headers installed as some candidates utilize AES.
 On debian/ubuntu:
 ```
 $ sudo apt-get install libssl-dev